Willowbrook Mall (New Jersey): 21st century

 Stern's closed its doors in 2001 after its parent company, Federated Department Stores, retired the brand; the store was converted to its sister brand, Bloomingdale's, which opened on April 11, 2002.

+In 2002, The Rouse Company reacquired Willowbrook from Urban Retail Properties/Rodamco North America following a joint venture with Simon Property Group and Westfield Group, and it reformed the subsidiary Willowbrook Mall, Inc., and related subsidiaries like The Willowbrook Company.
+Two years later, Rouse and its assets, including Willowbrook, was acquired by General Growth Properties (GGP).

-In 2015, it was announced that the mall would undergo a two-year, $23 million renovation.
-The renovation entailed new ceilings in the Sears & Macy's wings, an overhaul of the food court, new flooring throughout the mall, additional seating, and a two-story streetscape theme for the Bloomingdale's wing.
+In 2015, GGP announced that the mall would undergo a two-year, $23 million renovation.
+The renovation entailed new ceilings in the Sears and Macy's wings, an overhaul of the food court, new flooring throughout the mall, additional seating, and a two-story streetscape theme for the Bloomingdale's wing.
 In 2017, Sears opened an updated store format and subleased an unused space to Dave & Buster's, which opened on Valentine's Day 2018.
 Seritage shuttered and razed the Sears Auto Center for a Cinemark movie theater, becoming the second movie theater within the mall area limits (after a 14-screen AMC Theatres, formerly Loews Theatres).
 On July 15, 2019, Sears announced that it would shutter as part of an ongoing decision to eliminate their traditional brick-and-mortar format.
 In October 2020, it was announced that BJ's Wholesale Club would plan to open a warehouse store and gas station where the previous Sears outpost was with the gas station opening north of the mall's parking lot.
 The store opened in November 2022.

 In August 2018, Macy's added a Macy's Backstage outlet in a portion of its store.
+In the same month saw owner and manager General Growth Properties was acquired by Brookfield Properties.

 A P.F Chang's opened in a small space within the Bloomingdale's store on January 22, 2019.

-In August 2020, Lord & Taylor announced that it would shutter its traditional brick and mortar format as a direct result of the COVID-19 pandemic.
+In August 2020, Lord & Taylor announced that it would closed its location at Willowbrook Mall as part of its plans to shutter its traditional brick and mortar format due to the COVID-19 pandemic.
 Shopper's Find opened in Lord & Taylor's former anchor location in June 2021 and closed in early 2023.
 JCPenney, which had been an anchor at neighboring Wayne Towne Center since that mall's opening, moved to Willowbrook in the spring of 2024 to take over a space previously occupied by Ohrbach's, Steinbach, and Lord & Taylor.

 BJ's Wholesale Club opened its Willowbrook outpost in late 2022 in a portion of the former Sears anchor, which had been downscaled and reconfigured before it was closed.

+In January 2026, Brookfield Corporation rebranded the Brookfield Properties Retail Group division back to GGP Inc.